kristiankauffeld/stemplayer/README.md

+### Introduction

+This application is a basic proof of concept showcasing a small microservice application that create stems.

 Stems are the musical building blocks of a song.
 Examples of the stems contained in a song might be the vocals, guitars, or drums.

 ### Services: